O’Brien’s travels to swing states days before election raise ethics concerns

 In Minnesota, O’Brien attended a roundtable on mining hosted by a Republican congressman in Hermantown.
 Both Trump and Vice President Pence have visited the area to underscore their support for copper-nickel mining, which Republicans see as a way of motivating voters in the state’s Iron Range to support the president and down-ballot candidates.

-In Wisconsin, O’Brien visited Fincantieri Marinette Marine shipyard to tour the facility and meet local employees.
-Trump and Pence have both visited the shipyard, in Wisconsin’s Great Lakes region.
+In Wisconsin, O’Brien visited the Fincantieri Marinette Marine shipyard to tour the facility and meet employees.
+Trump and Pence have both visited the shipyard in Wisconsin’s Great Lakes region.
 O’Brien praised the shipbuilders for helping rebuild the U.S. military, a key talking point for Trump on the campaign trail.

 O’Brien’s trip comes as officials across the Trump administration travel to swing states to deliver messages at events and in local media interviews, helping shore up support for the president.